 This is the AKI

-At AKI we believe that the gap between thinking, saying and doing should be as small as possible.
-We are just there to further your ambition, to develop your talents and professionalize your competences*.
-May this be with paint, ideas, photography, film, concepts, design, sculpture, clay, wood, typography, drive, words, passion, philosophy and so on.
+At AKI, we believe that the gap between thinking, saying, and doing should be as small as possible.
+We are there to further your ambition, develop your talents, and professionalize competences*.
+May this be with paint, ideas, photography, film, concepts, design, sculpture, clay, wood, typography, drive, words, passion, philosophy, etc.

-We offer three bachelor courses: Crossmedia Design, Fine Art and Moving Image to add a clear sense of structure, but we prefer to front the power of a small scaled academy which has a commonly shared perspective on individual development.
-The autonomy of spirit enables you to be certain enough of your own capacities to share with others.
+We offer three bachelor courses: Crossmedia Design, Fine Art, and Moving Image to add a clear sense of structure, but we prefer to front the power of a small-scale academy with a commonly shared perspective on individual development.
+The autonomy of spirit enables you to be confident enough in your capacities to share with others.

-The AKI is the smallest academy in the Netherlands, established in 1949 but formed in the ’60s and still dedicated to its founding principles: providing an individualized education with a minimum of structures and control systems and focused, instead, on the human dimension and students’ and instructors’ own initiatives.
-AKI is part of the ArtEZ University of the Arts, but it also greatly values its autonomy as a small academy.
+AKI is the smallest academy in the Netherlands.
+Established in 1949 but formed in the ’60s, it is part of the ArtEZ University of the Arts but dramatically values its autonomy as a small academy.
 Education is created on the work floor.

 And that is not all that common in today’s climate, where statistics and standards have become ever more determinative in education.
-But we believe that this is not what design and art education should focus on most.
-Our curriculum revolves around fully supporting each student’s individual development: your motivation is the basis for your studies and your objectives determine the course of the programme.
-While we are happy to pursue the magical notion of ‘excellence’, we do not think it means fitting perfectly into the world as it stands.
-(Did Shakespeare’s or Einstein’s teachers recognize their excellence at the time?)
-We believe that excellence emanates principally from individuality and assuming responsibility and that while ‘fitting in’ is certainly a virtue, so is being a misfit.
+However, we believe this is not what design and art education should focus on most.
+Our curriculum revolves around fully supporting each student’s development: your motivation is the basis for your studies, and your objectives determine the programme’s course.
+While we are happy to pursue the magical notion of ‘excellence’, we do not think it means fitting perfectly into the world.
+(Did Shakespeare’s or Einstein’s teachers recognise excellence at the time?)
+We believe that excellence emanates principally from individuality and assuming responsibility and that while ‘fitting in’ is undoubtedly a virtue, so is being a misfit.
 By following that clear principle, you can prepare yourself at the academy for assuming a position in your chosen profession.

-You will have tremendous freedom, but we expect in return that you be disciplined; we guard against complacency.
-We promote interaction between students and instructors, and each student is also assigned an instructor as a mentor.
-Once a month the mentor and the student will discuss his/her individual progress and focus and decide if the course load is suitably rigorous.
+You will have tremendous freedom, but we expect discipline in return; we guard against complacency.
+We promote interaction between students and instructors; each student is also assigned an instructor as a mentor.
+Once a month, the mentor and the student discuss progress and focus and decide if the course load is rigorous.

-All of our instructors and mentors are working professionals who teach at the academy once or twice a week.
-The faculty is highly diverse in terms of both their work domain and their vision of the discipline and education in general.
-This is deliberate because we want to expose you to a broad spectrum of possibilities and visions.
+Our instructors and mentors are working professionals who teach at the academy once or twice weekly.
+The faculty is highly diverse in terms of both their work domain and vision of the discipline and education in general.
+This is deliberate because we want to expose you to a broad spectrum of possibilities and dreams.
 First and foremost, the academy is a community of designers, artists, art professionals, and students.
-It is an open atmosphere, where everybody learns from one another, even outside of their own class or programme.
+It is an open atmosphere where everybody learns from one another, even outside their class or programme.
 Indeed, the academy is much more than a school; it’s a way of life.

 The AKI is in the city of Enschede, far removed from the urban conurbation that is the Randstad.
 We think it’s a perfect location, well away from hectic city life, providing ample space for concentrating on your work.
-Plato described the academy as a walled garden, where you can hear the noise from outside but students and teachers can still focus on their work.
-Nestled in that garden, you are surrounded by possibilities, insights, and cultures – but only to the extent useful, since you have work to do.
-(An added benefit of Enschede is that the cost of living is cheaper here, which can easily save you 150 euros per month compared to other college towns.)
+Plato described the academy as a walled garden where you can hear the noise from outside, but students and teachers can still focus on their work.
+Nestled in that garden, possibilities, insights, and cultures surround you – but only to the extent useful since you have work to do.
+(An added benefit of Enschede is that the cost of living is cheaper here, saving you 150 euros per month compared to other college towns.)
 See also: Student life in Enschede.

-From the very beginning, the programme focuses extensively on discussing your work and formulating critique, also in class-based lessons.
-You are in no way expected to hold your tongue until you know what you’re talking about.
+From the very beginning, the programme focuses extensively on discussing your work and formulating critiques, as well as in class-based lessons.
+You are not expected to hold your tongue until you know what you’re talking about.
 (Socrates would then have been silent his whole life.)
 We expect you to learn by doing.
-And this applies across the board, from analysis and presentation to, for instance, technical skills and positioning yourself: experimentation and investigation are essential parts of our programme.
-In addition to helping students develop a professional attitude, we naturally put a great deal of emphasis on instilling knowledge and expertise, from art history to 3D printing, from welding courses to entrepreneurship, from philosophy to software.
+This applies across the board, from analysis and presentation to, for instance, technical skills and positioning yourself: experimentation and investigation are essential parts of our programme.
+In addition to helping students develop a professional attitude, we naturally emphasise knowledge and expertise from art history to 3D printing, welding courses to entrepreneurship, and philosophy to software.
 Practice and theory are treated as an integrated whole throughout the curriculum.

-We welcome students coming from most levels of secondary education to take an entrance exam.
+We welcome students from most secondary education levels to take an entrance exam.
 What we look at most is your motivation, individuality, and baggage.
-In certain cases, students may be enrolled in the second year of college.
+Sometimes, students may be enrolled in the second year of college.

-If you would like to learn more about AKI, feel free to visit the academy or make an appointment.
+If you want to learn more about AKI, visit the academy or make an appointment.
 You can also start by calling or emailing a student or teacher.
 You can also attend a lesson on request.
-For more information look at the page orientation.
+For more information, look at the page orientation.
 Please email us if you are interested: office.aki@artez.nl

 English streams: Crossmedia Design, Fine Art and Moving Image have an English stream.